 Once the wheels were attached it was time to push the coop and see if these wheels were up to moving this mobile coop.
 They worked like a charm and I really like the swivel because it makes navigation a breeze.
 You can also purchase wheels with a foot lock if you prefer.

-These wheels don’t have that desire to roll, they seem pretty cozy once stalled in place which was another bonus.
-This chicken coop is ready for the new property, Quail Grove and my tools can officially be loaded up for storage.
+This chicken coop is ready for the new property and my tools can officially be loaded up for storage.
 The big question is this, “What type of Egg Layers should I choose?”